 From the Chitenge deck, which cantilevers out over the river bank, I had a great view of the show.

-As I watched, like the roar of cars on a highway, it came rushing at us from across the distant low hill and river.
+As I watched, like the roar of traffic from a highway, it came rushing at us from across the distant low hill and river.

-The trees on the other side shook and lashed about like possessed dervishes.
+The trees on the opposite river bank shook and lashed about like possessed dervishes.

 Then, with a pant and growl it arrived, the blasting, flapping, tumbling body of air.
-Trees everywhere bent and succumbed to the push of the wind, thrashing their boughs and fluttering off leaves.
+Trees everywhere bent and succumbed to the push of the wind, thrashing their boughs, shuddering off leaves.
 A crash came from the vehicle sheds… Something big had been pushed over.